Student Life & Services

 - Whether the student needs assistance or referral to appropriate support or treatment services.

-Failure to respond to a directive from the Associate Vice President for Student Affairs (or designee) to complete the medical and/or psychological evaluation, or failure to provide necessary records of prior treatment by the date requested may result in administrative action, up to and including interim suspension from the College and/or the residence hall and restrictions on campus access until the evaluation and records request requirements are met and reviewed by the College.
+Failure to respond to a directive from the Dean of Student Affairs (or designee) to complete the medical and/or psychological evaluation, or failure to provide necessary records of prior treatment by the date requested may result in administrative action, up to and including interim suspension from the College and/or the residence hall and restrictions on campus access until the evaluation and records request requirements are met and reviewed by the College.
 Students may not return to the College and/or residence hall until the Office of Counseling & Wellness Services has received and evaluated documents and completed a College evaluation indicating that the student no longer poses a significant risk of substantial harm to the health or safety of such student, or others.

 Involuntary Medical Withdrawal